 These grants are designed for those students entering college who come from disadvantaged backgrounds and demonstrate financial need and a desire to succeed in college.
 Tuition grants, plus subsistence, are based upon California residency, a questionnaire, and financial need as determined by the FAFSA.
 They are renewable for four years with satisfactory academic progress and continued financial need.
 The application deadline is March 2, prior to entry.
-See a high school counselor or the APU Office of Student Financial Services for information and forms, or write to the Student Aid Commission, PO Box 419027, Rancho Cordova, California 95741-9027.
-APU's USDE code is 00111700.
+See a high school counselor or the APU Office of Student Financial Services for information and forms, or contact the California Student Aid Commission, PO Box 419027, Rancho Cordova, California 95741-9027, (888) 224-7268, www.csac.ca.gov/.
+APU's USDF code is 00111700.